 VMware Software-Defined Data Center vCloud Air Virtual Private Cloud

 Creates portable workloads and place workloads on premises, off premises or both.
 You choose where your applications live and you retain full management control.
 Extends your data center, you can use the same management tools and both on site and offsite cloud environments.
 You can also set your networks to mimic your existing data center settings.
 High availability and load balancing are included at no extra cost.
 VMware vCloud Air Virtual Private Cloud also offers total edge gateway control.
 VMware vCloud Air Virtual Private Cloud is ideal for smaller workloads and tight budgets.
 It’s also an excellent option for workloads that don’t need dedicated hardware and can be deployed in a multi tenant environment.
-Gain robust hybrid capabilities with workload portability, seamless networking, and common management make it easy to extend to the cloud from on premises environments.
-VMware vSphere with Operations Management is the starting point for building your VMware Software-Defined Data Center.
+Gain robust hybrid capabilities with workload portability.
+Seamless networking, and common management make it easy to extend to the cloud from on premises environments.

 VMware Software-Defined Data Center Storage